 Health Insurance and Privacy

-What if you’ve lost your job and your health insurance, and you have no way to pay for drug rehab in the foreseeable future?
-The lack of money doesn’t have to be a barrier to treatment.
-Many treatment centers offer sliding scale payment options that match your income.
+Even if you have lost your job and/or your health insurance, you can still go to treatment.
+Many treatment centers offer sliding scale payment options.
 You may also qualify for assistance through government-sponsored programs.